 - A. Year end awards will be given to the twenty Novice Amateurs who earn the most points with one horse in novice performance classes.
 A contestant may exhibit more than one horse; however, the points earned by the Novice Amateur with each horse will be compiled separately.
-See Rule AM-060. - 1.
-Points will be compiled on a one-horse, one-novice amateur basis in the novice amateur events listed in AM-250, excluding categories XVIII and XIX. - Points are to be awarded on the same basis used in the open division (see Rule SC-060) (excluding APHA World Shows). - Total novice amateur points will be compiled on Novice Amateur exhibitors from January 1 through December 31.
+See Rule AM-060. - Points will be compiled on a one-horse, one-novice amateur basis in the novice amateur events listed in AM-250, excluding categories XVIII and XIX. - Points are to be awarded on the same basis used in the open division (see Rule SC-060) (excluding APHA World Shows). - 3.
+Total novice amateur points will be compiled on Novice Amateur exhibitors from January 1 through December 31.
 A maximum of 20 APHA-approved shows may be used, from which their total points will be tabulated (excluding APHA World Shows).
 Each show may consist of the main judge and ancillary judges (JU-000.H.6.).
-A main judge may only be counted from two (2) shows.
-One alternate show will be used in case of a tie.

-4. Novice Amateurs must meet eligibility and ownership requirements (see Rule AM-010 and AM-020).
+One alternate show will be used in case of a tie. - Novice Amateurs must meet eligibility and ownership requirements (see Rule AM-010 and AM-020).